return42/sphkerneldoc/doc/linux_src_doc/drivers/isdn/capi/capiutil_c.rst

 ------------

 allocated debug buffer, NULL on error
-The returned buffer should be freed by a call to :c:func:`cdebbuf_free` after use.
+The returned buffer should be freed by a call to \ :c:func:`cdebbuf_free`\  after use.

+..
+This file was automatic generated / don't edit.